EeroVakiparta/SimpleRobotDrive/README.md

 Both reduce complexity.
 Bruched esc could power the ESP32 the same way as big L982N driver.
 Conclusion: I will try to use the MINI-L298N driver first.
+Seems like ESP32 runs happy but hot powered directly form LiPo battery.
+But it is not preferred.
+- [ ] Try to use just bare ESP32 module with 3.3V power step down.

 ## 4 Fit everything in a box and budget